 Hummus, falafel, shakshuka, labneh—hell, even pita.
 You will have no doubt already experienced many of the dishes on Galit’s broad-spectrum Middle Eastern menu.
 But this Lincoln Park newcomer from James Beard award-winning chef Zachary Engel (Shaya, Zahav) is where you go to revise the standard for how they should taste.
 Everyone who dines here should begin with salatim (an array of dips and pickles) and hummus, each served with fluffy, charred pita balloons.
 Or forego the hard work of choosing with The Other Menu, a tighter series of shareables for $65.

 Named for a mythical weapon used by the Hindu God of Thunder, Vajra illuminates the diminutive yet diverse destination of Nepal through adaptations of the dishes co-owner Dipesh Kakshapaty grew up eating in bustling Butwal, from tandoori-roasted game to soothing root-veg curries.
-Service her flows effortlessly like a quiet, steady stream of attention and care from the ever-roving waitstaff, all of whom are fluent in the expansive food and drink menu, without a hint of preach.
+Service here flows effortlessly like a quiet, steady stream of attention and care from the ever-roving waitstaff, all of whom are fluent in the expansive food and drink menu, without a hint of preach.

 Have you ever been on a vacation so inspiring that you wanted to bring a piece of the trip home with you?
 That's exactly what celebrated chef Paul Kahan did after traveling to a tiny French town called Cancale for his 50th birthday.
 Of course, he didn't just bring back a souvenir; he and his One Off Hospitality partners opened a restaurant dedicated to the easy-going French fare he experienced there.
 Situated in the heart of Wicker Park, Café Cancale slings East and West Coast oysters by the dozen, delicate starters and seafood-heavy mains.
-Greg Wade and Erika Chan beg you to save room for dessert with tempting chocolate-coffee eclairs and buckwheat crepes drizzled with goat's milk caramel.
+Erika Chan begs you to save room for dessert with tempting chocolate-coffee eclairs and buckwheat crepes drizzled with goat's milk caramel.